Fruit & Vegetable Benefits, Growing Tips & Recipes

 B. Fertilization Schedule and Recommended Products

-Apply fertilizer every 4-6 weeks during growing season using:
+Basically, apply fertilizer every 4-6 weeks during growing season – it’s the same timing throughout.

 C. Mulching Techniques for Moisture Retention